12 Books Developers Must ReadCareers Software Craftsmanship

-It increases knowledge (duh):
+It increases knowledge (duh!):

 Facilitates a common vocabulary:

+Reading new facts, ideas, and concepts will help you improve your conversations.
+Diving deep into a topic or subject can provide specific expertise.
 Focused reading on specialized subjects enables a common vocabulary that helps communicate perspectives effectively and succinctly.

 Someone else’s years of experience can become your starting point:

 As an industry, software engineering seems to reinvent the wheel a lot because of the field’s infancy.
 Reading is a key to success in life.
 By learning from someone else’s experiences and code examples, one can prevent mistakes like bad smells and bad code that others have made!